Chinatown, Manhattan: Gentrification and decline in Chinese population

 By 2007, luxury condominiums began to spread from SoHo into Chinatown.
 Previously, Chinatown was noted for its crowded tenements and primarily Chinese residents.
 While some projects have targeted the Chinese community, the development of luxury housing has increased Chinatown's economic and cultural diversity.
+A 2021 N.Y.U Furman poll found that the racial and ethnic composition of Asian identifying individuals within the community dropped from 34.8% in 2000 to 28.1% in 2021, a 6.7% decrease.

 Since the early 2000s, there has been a continuously increasing number of buildings in Chinatown, neighboring Two Bridges, and the Lower East Side, taken over by new landlords and real estate developers, who then charged higher rents and/or demolished the buildings to build newer structures.
 Often, whenever this happens, many Fuzhounese tenants are more likely to be evicted, especially in the eastern portion of Chinatown, where illegal subdivision, overcrowding, lack of leases, and lack of immigrant paperwork are common.
 In addition, since the 2000s, there have been city officials inspecting apartment buildings and cracking down on illegal units.
 With tenants that have rent-stabilized leases, legal residency documents, no apartment subdivisions, and a lesser probability of subletting over capacity—most of whom are long-time Cantonese residents—it is usually harder for the newer landlords to be able to force these tenants out, especially including the western portion of Chinatown, which is still mainly Cantonese populated.
 However, newer landlords still continuously try find other loopholes to force them out.

 By 2009, many newer Chinese immigrants settled along East Broadway instead of the historic core west of Bowery.
 In addition Mandarin began to eclipse Cantonese as the predominant Chinese dialect in New York's Chinatown during the period.
 The New York Times says that the Flushing Chinatown now rivals Manhattan's Chinatown in terms of being a cultural center for Chinese-speaking New Yorkers' politics and trade.